-Cameras with built-in “coupled” light meters will most likely adjust your aperture automatically and leave you to choose a correct shutter speed.
+Cameras with built-in “coupled” light meters will most likely adjust your aperture automatically and leave you to choose the correct shutter speed.
 This way you don’t have to worry about ensuring that your photo is well-lit.
 These types of cameras are called shutter priority.
 Canon QL25 is an example of such a camera.

 Aperture priority mode will set a correct shutter speed for you and will let you choose an aperture.
-This is often more desirable as you can directly control your depth of field.
+This is sometimes more desirable as you can directly control your depth of field.
 Yashica Electro 35 is an example of such a camera.